TBugReporter/npp-usermanual/content/docs/preferences.md

     * `☐ Show in the margin`: Shows a narrow column with a color to indicate lines that have been changed (orange), or lines that were changed in this session but have been saved (green), or changes that have been undone since the last change (light blue/green).
     * `☐ Show in the text`: Shows a background color to indicate lines that have been changed, with the same rules as the margin version.
     * Colors: The background of this margin is set by the background color of the [**Global Styles > Change History Margin**](#global-styles).
 The other colors are affected by the [**Change History modified, Change History revert modified, Change History revert origin, and Changed History saved**](#global-styles) styles.
-* `☐ Display bookmark`: Adds an additional margin to the left of the text editing area, to show a large shaded circle next to all lines that contain a bookmark, and green arrow symbols that bracket a range of hidden lines.
 * **Line Number**:
     * `☐ Display`: Shows the line numbers to the left of the text.
         * `☐ Dynamic width`: The line number display will adjust its width based on the number of digits needed.